z3moo/CTF-Challenges-/Anh Trai C2/README.md

 Mai, a senior accountant at *Global Corp*, downloaded a software tool that promised to help with her complex financial calculations.
 She ran the program, and for a moment, it seemed to work.
 However, shortly after, she noticed that the values in her important company files had been changed, and strange encrypted files started appearing in her documents folder.

 The security team quickly isolated her machine and captured the network traffic during the incident.
-We believe the tool was actually a Trojan communicating with a C2 (Command and Control) server.
+We believe the tool was actually a Trojan communicating with an external server controlled by the attacker.

 ## Questions